microsoft/azuresql-devcontainers/README.md

 ### Addressing the Gap in Local Development Environments

 We recognize the need for efficient local development environments tailored to Azure SQL Database.
-Our Dev Containers bridge this gap, enhancing developer experiences and fostering innovation within the Azure ecosystem.
+Our dev containers bridge this gap, enhancing developer experiences and fostering innovation within the Azure ecosystem.
 This initiative positions Azure SQL Database as a versatile and developer-centric platform.

 ### Accelerating Time-to-Market

-Dev Containers streamline the development lifecycle, enabling developers to focus on coding and testing without the hassle of environment setup.
+Dev containers streamline the development lifecycle, enabling developers to focus on coding and testing without the hassle of environment setup.
 The increased efficiency leads to faster iterations, higher-quality applications, and a reduced time-to-market for applications built on Azure SQL Database, giving businesses a competitive edge.

 ### Cost-Efficiency and Scalability

-Local development with Dev Containers reduces cloud costs associated with development and testing in Azure environments.
+Local development with dev containers reduces cloud costs associated with development and testing in Azure environments.
 This optimization of resources improves cost-efficiency and scalability.
 Developers can transition seamlessly from local development to Azure environments, using the scalability and reliability of Azure SQL Database for production deployments without incurring unnecessary costs.

 ### Alignment with Cloud-Native Trends

-Dev Containers support cloud-native development scenarios, aligning with modern application architectures and frameworks.
+Dev containers support cloud-native development scenarios, aligning with modern application architectures and frameworks.
 Ensuring compatibility with Azure SQL Database and facilitates seamless deployment to Azure environments.
 By embracing cloud-native trends, we position Azure SQL Database as the platform of choice for modern, cloud-native applications, driving long-term adoption and revenue growth.

 ## Why Dev Containers, Docker, and VS Code?